Subpecies Compendium

 PiercingConditions

-Can't be combined with Mini-.
+Can't be combined with other [Size] subspecies.

 Dank-

 Creatures that thrive underground aren't much different from their surface-dwelling counterparts, but tend to be somewhat hardier and a good deal less pleasant.
-They tend to lack ambition, settling for whatever they can get, which pairs poorly with the few opportunities they have.

 +1 Heart, -1 Courage